Hernán Santa Cruz: Biography

-Hernán Santa Cruz Barceló was born as the son and grandson of a prominent family in the Chilean public sphere.
+Hernán Santa Cruz Barceló was born in Santiago as the son and grandson of a prominent family in the Chilean public sphere.
 His father was Joaquín Santa Cruz Ossa, lawyer and official of the Chilean Ministry of Foreign Affairs, as well as mayor of the Ñuñoa commune in the city of Santiago.
 His paternal grandfather, Joaquín Santa Cruz Vargas, was a senator for the Radical Party.
 His maternal grandfather was José María Barceló, who was a senator for Valparaíso, Minister of Justice (between 1873 and 1876), dean of the Faculty of Law of the University of Chile and president of the Supreme Court (1893).
 The Penal Code promulgated on November 12, 1874, and in force until today bears the signature of Minister Barceló.

 As he relates in his memoirs, during his youth he felt very attracted to the texts of the French Revolution, the Russian Revolution and learning about what was happening in Europe between the wars.
 From the beginning he had an inclination for international politics, which would be very useful in the future (Human Rights Yearbook of the University of Chile 2021).

 As former President Patricio Aylwin recalls, in a tribute held at ECLAC in 2000, "at the age of 17, when he was just beginning his law studies, (Hernán Santa Cruz) began working as secretary in the War Audit Office of Santiago, beginning a brilliant forensic career in the field of Military Justice, which in just over two decades would lead him to be Minister of the Court Martial of Santiago and, at the same time, professor at the Higher Institute of Carabineros."
 The late President also indicated that "from memories that I preserve of comments that at that time I heard from my father, then Minister of the Court of Appeals of Santiago, Don Hernán enjoyed great prestige in the forum for his intelligence, conversation, chivalry and sympathy".

-In 1929 he married Adriana García de la Huerta Balmaceda, with whom they had five children, Iván, Cristián, Regina, Rodrigo and Adriana.
+In 1929 he married Adriana García de la Huerta Balmaceda, with whom he had five children: Iván, Cristián, Regina, Rodrigo and Adriana.